Monday, February 22, 2010

 A: There’s no denying the fact that the Swedes know how to come up with an authentic-sounding retro tune.
 Could be endless other songs*.
 Strangely, you barely notice that it’s in Swedish.

-**Including anything from Melodifestivalen to this day
+*Including stuff from Melodifestivalen to this day that ISN'T Arvingarna

 21 Ireland